arod1207/arod1207/README.md

-- 🔭 I’m currently working on a Simplified Job Board
+- 🔭 Always thinking about how I can solve everyday problems.

-- 🌱 I enjoy working with React
+- 🌱 Coding is not only my career, but it is also my hobby.

-- 👨‍💻 All of my projects(Still adding more projects) are available at [Developed By Mando](https://www.developedbymando.com)
+- 👨‍💻 I am currently creating a new portfolio.
+[Developed By Mando](https://www.developedbymando.com)

-- 💬 Ask me about **HTML, CSS, Js, React**
+- 💬 Ask me about **HTML, CSS, JS, React, React Native**